DonaldBough/tunes-viewer/README.md

 ## @donaldbough thoughts for MVP
 * MVP
-    * Restrict website access based on tunes owner
-        * every page has to redirect before running scripts
     * play the song url associated with a tunes nft.
         * Only play sound cloud songs to start.
         * best and prettiest media player library is amplitude js: https://521dimensions.com/open-source/amplitudejs